 Specific forms and processes are used in developing new graduate and professional degree academic programs.
 In most cases, new programs require the involvement of the central university administration, the trustees, and the Indiana Commission for Higher Education (ICHE).
-The forms and general processes are similar for IU and Purdue degrees.
 The dean or department chair planning the new program should initially reach out to officials within the campus administration and the IU Graduate School Indianapolis to discuss the goals and need for a new degree program or certificate.
 Early discussions with partner programs and administrators on and off campus may be useful in new degree program development.

 All IUPUI graduate and professional program changes require formal approval by both the school dean and the Graduate Affairs Committee.
 Examples of such changes include:

 - Addition or deletion of degree programs

 - Changes in exam administration or policies